 The Heart Truth Champions represent faith-based, civic, women's, and/or health organizations.
 They may be community leaders, health educators, wellness directors, nurses, or other individuals who work at the local level and talk directly to people about their health.
 Most importantly, The Heart Truth Champions offer access to an extensive community network, especially populations of women that bear a disproportionate burden from heart disease.
 Champions are selected based on their current position and involvement in health education and community outreach in their local area.
 Click here to see photographs from the training program.

-The Champions trained in fall 2011 recently completed their year commitment to the Heart Truth Champions program.
-These champions included community health advocates from Seattle, WA; Los Angeles, CA; Knoxville, TN; and Omaha, NE.
-Additionally, the spring 2012 champions--including those trained in Seattle, WA; Edgewood, KY; and Falls Church, VA--completed their six-month commitment to the program.
-Together, The Heart Truth fall 2011 and spring 2012 Champions have planned and implemented a total of 140 events, reaching more than 14,600 people over the past year.
-These events included health fairs, locally organized wear red events, health seminars, educational workshops, heart disease risk factor screenings, luncheons with heart healthy recipes, organized walks, presentations at parenting classes on heart health, on-air interviews with local heart disease survivors, and Red Dress Sunday events at faith based institutions.
+The 2013 Champions have planned and implemented a total of 23 events, reaching more than 2,664 people over the past 6 months.
+These events included health fairs, locally organized wear red events, health seminars, educational workshops, heart disease risk factor screenings, luncheons with heart healthy recipes, organized walks, presentations at parenting classes on heart health, on-air interviews with local heart disease survivors, and Red Dress® Sunday events at faith based institutions.

-"There are limited resources for community advocates.
+"There are limited resources for communities.
 Thank you for bringing support to advocates at the local level."